sodazone/ocelloids-sdk/examples/README.md

 * __watch-balances__: Watches the change in balances of big exchange hot wallets from chain storage.
 * __watch-contracts__: Watches for contract messages of a specific contract and filters based on configured criteria.
 Supports pipeable stdout.
 * __watch-instantiations__: Watches contract instantiations of the same code hash.
+* __watch-sovereign-acc__: Watches the Moonbeam sovereign account on Astar and xcASTR supply on Moonbeam and logs the difference, if any, between the two.
 * __watch-transfer-events__: Watches transfers above a specified amount.
 Supports pipeable stdout.

 For example, to run the `simple-fees` application, use the following command: